LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Know what a triple is, and relate structure of a Wikidata statement to traditional metadata field structure
+- Know what a triple is, and relate structure of a Wikidata statement to traditional metadata field structure.
-- Know how linked data can create more context for patrons/users in library catalogs
+- Know how linked data can create more context for patrons/users in library catalogs.
-- Know how linked data can improve recall in library catalogs?
+- Know how linked data can improve recall in library catalogs.
+- Be aware of tools and services built on top of Wikidata, such as Scholia and InteractOA.

 ::::::::::::::::::::::::::::::::::::::::::::::::::